okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/go/redirecturi.md

-  If you're using the sample app, use `http://localhost:8000/login/callback`.
-  Otherwise, use a URI that your app accepts.
+  If you're using the sample app, use `http://localhost:8000/login/callback`. a URI that is appropriate for your app.